Close

 Generating sustainable returns over the long term depends on stable, well-functioning, and well-governed social, environmental, and economic systems.
 The decisions we take today, as an asset owner, will impact future generations.

-We have integrated an Environmental, Social, and Governance (ESG) framework across our investment process from pre-investment due diligence to post-investment engagement.
-This enables us to better manage material risks and engage our portfolio companies to advance ESG practices to strengthen portfolio resilience and alignment with our sustainability objectives.
+Environmental, Social, and Governance (ESG) risk is included in the Investment Risk pillar of Temasek’s Organisational Risk Management Framework.
+We have integrated an ESG framework across our investment process from pre-investment due diligence to post-investment engagement.
+This enables us to better manage material risks and engage our portfolio companies to advance ESG practices in order to strengthen portfolio resilience and alignment with our sustainability objectives.

 It is designed to help: